afromatt6288/Andez_e-Commerce/README.md

 ## Assignment Goals
 As per the Project Pitch Template:

-In Progress...
-Use a Flask API backend with a React frontend.
+Done! - Use a Flask API backend with a React frontend.
+    Can be improved.
+But, there is a backend and a React frontend... though they can be fleshed out further.

-In Progress...
-Have at least three models on the backend, that include the following:
+Done! - Have at least three models on the backend, that include the following:
     At least two one-to-many relationships.
+        User to Transaction.
+Item to Transaction.
+Vendor to VendorItem.
+Item to VendorItem.
     At least one reciprocal many-to-many relationship.
+        Users to Items through Transactions.
+Vendors to Items through VendorItems

-In Progress...
-Full CRUD actions for at least one resource.
+Done! - Full CRUD actions for at least one resource.
     Create:
+        User signup creates a db entry
+        Item created in Add Item Tab (admin only) Vendor created in Add Vendor Tab (admin only)

     Read:
+        Users can be all seen in Users Tab (admin only) Items can be viewed in Items Tab
+        Vendors can be viewed in Vendors Tab

     Update:
+        Users account balance, email, and address can all be changed in Users Tab (admin only)

     Delete:
+        Users can be deleted through the Users Tab (admin only) Items can be deleted in their Detail (admin only) Vendors can be deleted in their Detail (admin only)

 In Progress...
 Minimum of create and read actions for EACH resource.
+    Create and Read done for Users, Items, and Vendors.
+Still need Transactions and Vendor Items.

-In Progress...
-Use at least 1 validations on the Backend tables
+Done! - Use at least 1 validations on the Backend tables
+    So many that I wont list them all here.

-In Progress...
-Have at least three different client-side routes using React Router.
+Done! - Have at least three different client-side routes using React Router.
     Be sure to include a nav bar or other UI element that allows users to navigate between routes.
+        NavBar has 3 routes for Users, and an additional 3 for Admin

+Done! - Connect the client and server using fetch().
+    Many connections (for the CRUD above)

+Done! - Implement Authorization
+    - Password Hash is present.
+    - Invalid users are denied login, and receive a message saying they are not valid.
+    - Sections of the app are not accessible unless one is an authorized admin

 In Progress...
-Connect the client and server using fetch().

-In Progress...
-Implement Authorization

-In Progress...
 Have a clear readMe with:
-    An Overview about what your project is about Instructions for running your project
+    Done! - An Overview about what your project is about Instructions for running your project
     Instructions for using your project

-In Progress...
-Demonstrate good git practices with your partner
+Done! - Demonstrate good git practices with your partner
+    We have all sorts of adds, commits, pushes, branches and merges.

 ## Project Pitch/Ideas.